-1. Washington's FFS enrollment as of October 2022 was 232,392.
-2. Washington calls its Medicaid program Apple Health.
-3. Washington operates a small primary care case management program for the American Indian/Native Alaskan population. - The program services approximately 2,600 individuals. - Under the PCCM program, tribes may elect to provide case management services to eligible individuals.
+- Washington's FFS enrollment as of December 2023 was 3,697. - Washington calls its Medicaid program Apple Health. - Washington operates a small primary care case management program for the American Indian/Native Alaskan population. - As of December 2023, enrollment in PCCM was 2,083 individuals. - Under the PCCM program, tribes may elect to provide case management services to eligible individuals.